By Brandon Voss

 Did movies and music make you feel at home?

 Though he’s ultimately heroic, Ash, the cape-wearing young fox you voice in Fantastic Mr. Fox, is frequently labeled as being “different.”
-Is Ash a good role model for struggling gay youths?
+Is Ash a good role model for struggling gay youth?

 I hope it makes any kid who feels different feel happy.
 Ash feels like he’s so little, but it’s his size that enables him to save people in the end.
 We’re all born with something we’re maybe embarrassed about, but the movie’s about how that’s the thing that makes you beautiful, interesting, and unique.
 So fuck yes, you should be different.